Olex2/Olex2Manual/Tasks/model_building.md

 ## Deleting Hydrogen Atoms

 - Typing kill $H in the command-line will delete all or selected hydrogen atoms.
-- Click on the I_H icon under Work | Toolbox Work will delete selected H.
+- Click on the I_H icon under `@Work|Toolbox Work' will delete selected H.
 - Select one or more hydrogen atom(s) and press DELETE.